yargs/yargs/docs/api.md

 Define global middleware functions to be called first, in list order, for all cli command.

 The `callbacks` parameter can be a function or a list of functions.
+Each callback gets passed a reference to argv.

 ```js
 const mwFunc1 = argv => console.log('I\'m a middleware function');